redhat-cop/redhat-image-mode-demo/docs/use-cases/image-mode-way-of-working/chapter2.md

 ## Create a new RHEL 10 base image

 We are going to create a new soe-rhel base image that is based on the latest RHEL, version 10.
 This base image we are going to use to upgrade our services, httpd and mariadb.
-We created a new RHEL 10 homepage and then will upgrade the VMs to RHEL 10.
+We created a new RHEL 10 webpage and then will upgrade the VMs to RHEL 10.

 1. Change to the RHEL 10 Container file directory to build the new RHEL 10 base image.